-The library at MUUF, located in the social room, has a selection of books about Unitarian Universalism as well as topics of special interest, i.e. philosophy, religion, environment, LBGT.
-It’s available for use by members and friends on a self-serve basis.
-It is set up with a modified Dewey Decimal system so that books can be located using the computer program designed by Joe Henderson, Peg Henderson’s son, by title, author, or subject.
+The library at MUUF, located in the social room, has a selection of books about Unitarian Universalism as well as topics of special interest, i.e. philosophy, religion, environment, LBGTQ.

-To check a book out use cards labelled “Borrower’s Cards” found on the shelf behind the computer.
+To check a book out use cards labelled “Borrower’s Cards” found on the table with the phone.
 Complete the card with date borrowed, your name and phone number, and the book’s title and author.
-Put the card in the spot marked “Cards for Borrowed Books” in the box on the shelf.
+Put the card in the spot marked “Cards for Borrowed Books” in the box on the table.
 There is no due date, but please return in a timely manner.

-When you return the book, find the card you completed, mark the date you are returning it, and place the book in the box.
+When you return the book, find the card you completed, mark the date you are returning it, and place the book on the table.
 It will then be ready to be re-shelved by someone on the library committee.
-Watch for announcements about upcoming demos on how to use the library computer program!

 3. Recent donations and additions

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander.
-Reviewed on this website in the Issue Paper for Oct.-Dec.
-2015.
+Reviewed on this website in the Issue Paper.

-Cooler, Smarter: Practical Steps for Lower Carbon Living compiled by the Union of Concerned Scientists, reviewed on this website in an Issue Paper for 2015.
+Cooler, Smarter: Practical Steps for Lower Carbon Living compiled by the Union of Concerned Scientists, reviewed on this website in an Issue Paper.